-At least once a year, spray all exposed electrical components behind the helm, in the stern bilge area and in the plugs with a protector.
-Removable light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like Teflon or Silicone grease.
-The sockets should be sprayed with a protector.
-Care must be taken not to get any oil or grease on the glass portion of the bulbs as this will cause the bulb to overheat and burn out.

-Most LED light fixtures are sealed and not serviceable.
+At least once a year, spray all exposed electrical components behind the helm, in the transom area and in the plugs with a protector.
+Removable light fixture lenses should be removed and wiped clean with a damp cloth and reinstalled.
+Some LED light fixtures are sealed and not serviceable.